 Nothing better on these cold, dark mornings than a nice steaming bowl of nourishing oatmeal for breakfast.
 My smoothies have taken a back seat, but with them has gone my daily addition of medicinal mushroom blend.
-Medicinal mushrooms have been making regular appearances in health enthusiasts diets and for good reason!
-When I found out about this Reishi Hot Chocolate mix, I knew it would be an easy addition to my morning routine.
-Currently, my favourite way is to add it to my oatmeal, which when combined with orange marmalade, it makes this delicious chocolate orange oatmeal for breakfast.
+Medicinal mushrooms have been making regular appearances in health enthusiast diets and for good reason!
+I love adding a chocolate mushroom powder blend to my oatmeal, which when combined with orange marmalade, makes this delicious orange chocolate oatmeal for breakfast.

 What Is Reishi Used For?

 The Reishi mushroom (Ganoderma lucidum and G. applanatum, G. tsugae) is highly prized as a superfood in Traditional Chinese Medicine where it has been used for over two thousand years and is seen as a symbol of health and longevity.